The cohesive and stable Ramsey theorems and proof size over a weak base theory: Preliminaries

 We use the letters $\sigma, \tau$ to denote finite sequences, which are represented by numbers in the usual way.
 We use the symbol $\emptyset$ to stand for the empty sequence.
 The notation $\sigma\sqsubseteq\tau$ means that $\sigma$ is an initial segment of $\tau$.
 For concatenation with a one-element sequence, we write $\sigma i$ instead of $\sigma^\smallfrown\langle i\rangle$.
 We will use vertical lines, as in $|\sigma|$ or $|S|$, to stand for the length of a finite sequence or for the cardinality of a finite set, depending on the context.

 In contrast to the standard finite-combinatorial convention, we write $[m]$ for the set $\{0,1,\dots,m-1\}$ instead of $\{1,\dots,m\}$.
 For an arbitrary set $A$, the notation $[A]^2$ stands for the set of unordered pairs of distinct elements of $A$, represented as usual by (codes of) ordered pairs with the first element smaller than the second one.
 We write $[m]^2$ instead of $[[m]]^2$.
-If a set $A \subseteq \IN$ is enumerated in increasing order as $A=\{a_0<a_1<\ldots\}$ and $f\colon [A]^2\to 2$, then $f(a_i,-)$ stands for the binary sequence